CHiPs44/hagl_pico_vgaboard/README.md

 | :---------------------------------------: |
 | This project is **NOT** production ready! |

+## Introduction

-This is an HAGL HAL for Raspberry Pi Pico VGA board, based on scanvideo from pico-extras.
+This is an HAGL HAL for the Raspberry Pi Pico demo VGA board, based on scanvideo from the pico-extras repository that comes alongside SDK.

 This follows discussions on Raspberrry Pi forum [Understanding Pico VGA Code and CMakelists?](https://www.raspberrypi.org/forums/viewtopic.php?f=145&t=305712), including: